MrMoneyDeveloper/RNR/README.md

 ## Contributing

-Please provide feedback if posssible as i want to improve myself and the code i produce
+Please provide feedback if possible as I want to improve myself and the code I produce.